Anishabyte/_Assignment_/README.md

 ## Task 3: Customer Segmentation / Clustering
 Perform customer segmentation using clustering techniques.
 Use both profile information (from Customers.csv) and transaction information (from Transactions.csv).
-● We are choosing Kmeans clustering algorithm and any number of clusters as 4 ● Calculate clustering metrics, including the DB Index(Evaluation will be done on this).
+● We are choosing Kmeans clustering algorithm and  number of clusters as 4 ● Calculate clustering metrics, including the DB Index(Evaluation will be done on this).
 ● Visualise your clusters using relevant plots.